-A baby normally enters the birth canal with its face toward one side or the other of the mother If the head comes into the birth canal or tries to get into the birth canal but cannot because there is a mismatch between the size of the head compared to the size of the birth canal, that is called cephalopelvic disproportion.
+A baby normally enters the birth canal with its face toward either or away from the mother.
+If the head comes into the birth canal or tries to get into the birth canal but cannot because there is a mismatch between the size of the head compared to the size of the birth canal, that is cephalopelvic disproportion.
 This is not a safe situation for the baby because it can cause oxygen deprivation.

 Birth Injuries Caused by Cephalopelvic Disproportion

 When CPD is present, the baby must be twisted and maneuvered through the birth canal.
 This sort of high-risk delivery often involves the use of various obstetrical techniques and instruments that frequently cause birth injuries.